cepgen/cepgen/doc/output-formats.rst

 ``dump``
 --------

-A simple text-based event dumper, useful for debugging the process and its kinematics, is steered using the :cpp:class:`cepgen::io::TextEventHandler` module.
+A simple text-based event dumper, useful for debugging the process and its kinematics, is steered using the :cpp:class:`cepgen::TextEventHandler` module.

-  .. doxygenclass:: cepgen::io::TextEventHandler
+  .. doxygenclass:: cepgen::TextEventHandler
      :outline:

 ``lhef``